bepri/surplusCopy/README.md

 # surplusCopy

+1. Download and extract the zip
-1. Go to chrome://extensions
+2. Go to chrome://extensions
-2. Turn on developer mode
+3. Turn on developer mode
-3. Click load unpacked
+4. Click load unpacked
-4. Select the folder that contains manifest.json
+5. Select the folder that contains manifest.json